By John Sanidopoulos

 Halloween is not a pagan holiday.
 Such notions are only born out of ignorance.
 It is a cultural and seasonal holiday that can be celebrated either for good or for evil, whatever one chooses.
 We are not bound by any ritual of the day that inevitably forces us to paganize it, nor does everything about it have to contradict our moral and spiritual principles.
-I would even consider it less confusing than Thanksgiving, which basically encourages us to break our Nativity Fast with a lot of non-fasting foods.
-There are some Christians who give up amidst the confusion and just hand the day over to the Devil.
+I would even consider it less confusing than Thanksgiving, which basically encourages us to break our Nativity Fast with a lot of non-fasting foods and gluttonous eating.
+There are some Christians who give up amidst the confusion and just hand the day over to the devil.
 I am not that type of person if I don't have to be.
 With knowledge comes much freedom, and research into the deeper meaning of the holiday and all its aspects is a very liberating task.

 8. I will not Christianize the holiday.

 Halloween was originally a Christian holiday dating before the Great Schism, but for Orthodox Christians it is no longer the case.
 Our days dedicated to the dead come weekly, when every Saturday is dedicated to our loved ones who have passed on and we pray for them, as well certain special Saturdays throughout the Christian year.
 Also, our All Saints Day is celebrated the Sunday after Pentecost, which usually is celebrated in the Spring.
 Therefore, as I said above, we ought to keep Halloween, if we choose to keep it, as a cultural and seasonal holiday that has spiritual aspects in so much as they are natural and inspired of God, since in the autumn death permeates the atmosphere giving us much to contemplate about.
 For a Christian, such an atmosphere can aid in one's contemplation of death, for example, which is encouraged by the Church Fathers as an aid in one's spiritual life, as well help one to contemplate fallen creation and human nature which awaits future glory.
-My pet peeve however is when I hear Orthodox people bringing in a Christianized version of the holiday to replace the seasonal and cultural, thinking instead they are replacing it with the occultic aspects of the holiday.
+My pet peeve however is when I hear Orthodox people bringing in a Christianized version of the holiday to replace the seasonal and cultural, thinking instead they are replacing it in opposition to the occultic aspects of the holiday.
 This to me shows a level of fear and vulnerability brought about by ignorance and possibly even lack of faith.
 I also don't like ideas using Halloween as an Orthodox enculturation tool to have children light candles before icons prior to being awarded with a piece of candy or any other such innovation.
 To me, it is not the proper response to the festivities.

 9. I will not participate in any blasphemy on Halloween.

 Blasphemy against God, the Church and the sacred is among the worst of sins and I will not take part in anything that encourages such things.
 Because of certain aspects of Halloween being paganized and secularized, and thanks to the ignorance of Christians who come out fully swinging against the holiday, it should not surprise us that the holy will be blasphemed.
-Last year on Halloween I saw a street preacher in Salem being harassed for preaching against the "evil's" of Halloween, but this invited only blasphemy from certain jokesters in the crowd who were willing at least to listen.
+Last year (2009) on Halloween I saw a street preacher in Salem, Massachusetts being harassed for preaching against the "evil's" of Halloween, but this invited only blasphemy from certain hecklers in the crowd who were willing at least to listen.
 It basically was not the proper atmosphere nor the right approach.
 There are many ways this can take form on Halloween, just like it can on Christmas or Easter, so great care should be taken to not be a part of it.